wbarnes54/prime-generator/README.md

 # prime-generator
-Implemented maximimum square algorithm to display any number of primes
+Maximimum square algorithm to display any number of primes.
+First used in Web format, then adapted to Python.